Apple II Sound & Music

 any lower and you'll get a poor quality recording.
 Adjustment

-methods vary by card; for the Sonic Blaster card AZ can adjust it
+methods vary by card; for the Sonic Blaster card AZ can

 in software.
 Otherwise, consult your card's manual.